Opportunities In Cyber Security After Growing Number Of Ransomware Attacks

 What Can We Do?

-While the majority of us investors will have no real knowledge of expertise in programming or cyber security, we may be able to benefit from people who do!
+While the majority of us investors will have no real knowledge or expertise in programming and cyber security, we may be able to benefit from people who do!
 The PureFunds ISE Cyber Security ETF (NYSEARCA: HACK) is an exchange-traded-fund that holds 39 individual cyber security companies.
 The 3 reasons for holding this ETF are explained quite nicely on their website, long term growth potential, event driven price appreciation when such cyber attacks make world news, and the diversification from 39 holdings saving you from doing due diligence on individual companies and also reducing your risk.
 Below I’ll provide all 39 holdings and the sector & country breakdown based on the ETFs last quarterly report.

 Top 10 Holdings